HomeGuidesReference

 3. Configure a Forage Terminal instance

-4. Perform POS-specific payment operations
+4. Execute payment operations

 Prerequisites